vekatze/neut/book/src/ADTs-and-lambdas.md

-# Variants and Lambdas
+# ADTs and Lambdas

-In this section, we'll see how to use the key colors of Neut: variants and lambdas.
+In this section, we'll see how to use the key colors of Neut: algebraic data types and lambdas.

 Examples in this section can be downloaded as follows: